The Danger Of Mental Health Stigmas And How To Address Them

 Get treatment when you need it

-There are plenty of licensed professionals to choose from if you are struggling with mental health challenges, from schizophrenia or bipolar disorder to having relationship problems or anxiety.
-There are many reasons why people go to see a therapist.
-A professional will help you get the treatment you need and help you learn how to cope with any negative impacts.
+There are plenty of mental health services to choose from if you are struggling with mental health challenges, from schizophrenia or bipolar disorder to having relationship problems or anxiety.
+There are many reasons why people go to see a mental health care provider.
+A professional can help you access the mental health services you need and help you learn how to cope with any negative impacts of mental illness.

 Don't give in to the stigma

 Mental health stigma is something that we can overcome.
-But it's going to take society working together to make it happen.
+However, effectively reducing stigma will require society to work together.
 The most important things we need to focus on are getting people help if they need it and educating everyone on mental wellness.

 Getty/AnnaStills